 Supplementation with Omega 3 capsules on a daily basis is also an effective source.
 Please follow the recommendation by the manufacturer from a reputable supplier as we can not make better recommendations.

 Other sources of Omega-3's are from vegetable products such as flax seed oil, avocados, walnuts, rape seed oil and tofu.
 And vegetables such as broccoli, spinach, kale, dark salad leaves, cabbage, brussels sprouts, & parsley are good sources of Omega-3.

 TOPICAL APPLICATION OF EFA'S

 How can topical application of EFS's help and improve your skin condition?
-We have included Omega's into many of our products, including our Perfect Cleanser, Micro-Exfoliating Balm and Bedtime Beauty Boost.
-The topical application can have a number of hugely positive effects on the skin.
+We have included Omega's into many of our products for a range of benefits.
 The most important being, boosting lipid content and the repair of the skin's barrier function.
 This helps protect delicate skin, improves moisture levels, helps the skin retain its own moisture which all leads to improved softness and elasticity.
 Topical application of Omegas are particularly beneficial to dry skin, conditions such as eczema and during extreme weather conditions, such as cold and wind, both of which can strip away at the skin's lipid barrier.
 Natural sources of Omega's used in Oskia products, include Shea Butter, Kukui Nut, Jojoba, Rosehip Seed and Sesame Seed Oil.

 Maternal omega-3 reduces eczema risk in children: New Study